-All employees of CGBGreen Bank are encouraged to take advantage of any job-related training opportunities that will enhance their job performance.
-CGBGreen Bank will pay the cost of any training deemed necessary for its employees.
+All employees of the Green Bank are encouraged to take advantage of any job-related training opportunities that will enhance their job performance.
+The Green Bank will pay the cost of any training deemed necessary for its employees.

 The following is the procedure for signing up for and attending training: